 The term “dwelling” has a wide meaning under the Act and includes a building or even part of a building used as a residence, regardless if it is occasionally uninhabited.

-It is common for a charge of burglary to be laid in addition to a charge for an offence committed while inside the dwelling (for example assault, rape, wilful damage of property).
+It is common for a charge of burglary to be laid in addition to a charge for an offence allegedly committed while inside the dwelling (for example assault, rape or wilful damage of property).

 What Actions Might Constitute Burglary?

-- Reaching through an open window of a house attempting to steal a wallet from a bedside table.
+- Reaching through an open window of a house in an attempt to steal a wallet from a bedside table.

-- Entering a house through an open front door with the intention of seriously assaulting the occupant.
+- Entering a house through an open front door with the intention of assaulting the occupant.

-The police must prove three things in order for you to be convicted:
+The police must prove three things in order for a person to be found guilty of burglary.

-- That you entered the dwelling, or are in the dwelling of another;
+- That they entered the dwelling, or are in the dwelling of another;

-- That you did so with the intent to commit an offence; and
+- That they did so with the intent to commit an offence; and

-- That the offence you intended to commit was an indictable offence.
+- That the offence they intended to commit was an indictable offence.